Tapjoy/chore/README.md

 ## Retry Backoff Strategy

-Chore has basic support delaying the of a job using a step function.
+Chore has basic support for delaying retries  of a failed job using a step function.
 Currently the only queue that supports this functionality is SQS, all others will simply ignore the delay setting.

 ### Setup